Whatsapp Icon

 Immunotherapy: A Game Changer

 Immunotherapy has shown promise in treating various cancers and is now making strides in penile cancer treatment.
 Drugs like Pembrolizumab have been successful in targeting and boosting the immune system's ability to fight cancer cells.
-This approach not only targets the tumor but also helps in minimizing recurrence.
+This approach not only targets the tumour but also helps in minimizing recurrence.

 Targeted Therapy: Pinpoint Accuracy